blackducksoftware/hub/README.md

 This is the minimum hardware that is needed to run a single instance of each container.
 The sections below document the individual requirements for each container if they will be running on different machines or if more than one instance of a container will be run (right now only Job Runners support this)

 * 4 CPUs
-* 16 GB RAM (or 20GB  RAM for Docker Swarm running a single node)
+* 16 GB RAM (or 15GB if you're constrained running on AWS or other cloud providers)